jborza/jborza.github.io/_posts/2020-10-10-hardware-adventures-6-12864.md

 = 82.944 ms
 ```

-Reusing the original chinese code I ended up with a pitfall, that I didn't see immediately.

 It actually took much longer - when specifying an address along with every memory write (two bytes), it took around 6 seconds to fill the display completely.
 It would probably make more sense once I see a real timing from simulation or an oscilloscope.

-Measurements show that the "en" pin is triggered with a frequency 392 Hz (cycle of 2.55 ms).
+Measurements showed that the "en" pin is triggered with a frequency 392 Hz (cycle of 2.55 ms), which made sense after better looking at the code I reused that used an overflow of a 16-bit counter, so 50 MHz / 65536 ~= 762 Hz, which divided by two is 381 Hz - roughly similar to the measurement.

+As the datasheet specified execution time of 72 us, I could go much faster and ended up with 11-bit counter, yielding 12.2 KHz or 81.9 µs.